Unreal-Modding-Library/dev-guide/src/Basis/Blueprints.md

 # Blueprints
 Blueprint modding is the most accessible form of "advanced" modding, in that modders can create new assets and write code to produce mods that do more complex things.
-It also happens to be the easiest technique to directly support, which is discussed in the "Adding mod support to your game" section.
+It also happens to be the easiest technique to directly support, which is discussed in the [Mod Support](https://unreal-modding-library.github.io/dev-guide/ModSupport) section.

 Blueprint mods can do everything normal UE blueprints can do, which means that at an absolute minimum, there are a lot of possibilities.
 There is an exception to this however – any modules of the engine that are stripped from shipping builds of games will not work when accessed by blueprint.
 For example, the cheat manager object is stripped by default (for obvious reasons), so any calls to the cheat manager will not work.